How to Jump-Start a Car

 Chick-chick-chick-chick.
 It's a sound that's dashed hopes and shattered dreams many times before.
 Your car's battery is dead, and you're going to be late for work again.
 If only you knew how to jump-start your car!
 While playing with scary batteries and the stuff lightning is made out of may seem like a surefire way to get chicken-fried, you can do it, as long as you follow some simple steps.

 Safely jump-starting your car is easy and takes only a few minutes of your time to learn and get right.
-It's so easy, I could probably teach a dog to do it, if the dog had opposable thumbs and wasn't colorblind (or we taught him the difference between a "+" sign and a "-").
+It's so easy, I could probably teach a dog to do it.
+That is if the dog had opposable thumbs and wasn't colorblind (or if we could teach it the difference between a "+" sign and a "-").

 If you'd like to learn how to jump-start a car, continue reading, and we'll have you on the road, at work, and sipping your morning coffee with time to spare.